Last updated on February 28th, 2019

-Delivery and courier services (including both mail and packages)
+- Delivery and courier services (including both mail and packages)

-Storage and towing for vehicles
+Storage and Towing for Vehicles

-Towing companies, whether they are towing cars, boats, or other motor vehicles, are in class 39 as well.
+Towing companies, whether they are towing cars, boats, or other motor vehicles, are in Class 39 as well.

-Rescue and recovery
+Rescue and Recovery

-If a travel agency also covers booking hotel rooms (or other rooms for rent), they may also have to file under class 43 (food services).
+If a travel agency also covers booking hotel rooms (or other rooms for rent), they may also have to file under Class 43 (food services).